oguzhantasimaz/bynogame-price-analyst/README.md

 ## Usage

-1. Access the [frontend](https://bynogamepriceanalyst.vercel.app/) to start using the tool.
+Access the [frontend](https://bynogamepriceanalyst.vercel.app/) to start using the tool.
-2. Explore products and compare prices from Bynogame.com and the Steam market.
-3. Utilize the search and filter options to refine your results.
-4. Stay up-to-date with the latest price trends and historical data.

 ## TODO